Centinela Adobe: Antonio Ygnacio Avila

 In 1822, after the Mexican War of Independence brought freedom for Mexico from Spain, Antonio Ygnacio Avila received a Mexican land grant for Rancho Sausal Redondo in Alta California, where he grazed cattle.
 The rancho's lands encompass the present day cities of Redondo Beach, Inglewood, Hawthorne, El Segundo, Lawndale, Manhattan Beach, and Hermosa Beach.

-Ygnacio Machado - Rancho Aguaje de la Centinela
+Ygnacio Machado – Rancho Aguaje de la Centinela

-In the early 1830s, Ygnacio Machado, one of the "leather jacket soldiers" who escorted the original settlers of Los Angeles, began cultivating a portion of the rancho.
+In the early 1830s, Ygnacio Machado, son of one of the "leather jacket soldiers" who escorted the original settlers of Los Angeles, began cultivating a portion of the rancho.
 Ygnacio Machado's brother Augustin Machado owned the nearby 14000 acre Rancho La Ballona, as well as the Rancho La Laguna and Rancho Santa Rosa.
-Ygnacio Machado became the grantee of a portion of Rancho Sausal Redondo, the 2220 acre Rancho Aguaje de la Centinela and built the 'Centinela Adobe' in 1834 “of adobe brick upon foundation of field stones.
-Subsequent additions were built of wood frame with vertical wood sheathing…the original roof has been replaced with wood shingles.”
+Ygnacio Machado became the grantee of a portion of Rancho Sausal Redondo, the 2220 acre Rancho Aguaje de la Centinela and built the 'Centinela Adobe' in 1834 "of adobe brick upon foundation of field stones.
+Subsequent additions were built of wood frame with vertical wood sheathing…the original roof has been replaced with wood shingles."
 Ygnacio Machado owned Rancho Aguaje de la Centinela only briefly, trading it in 1844 for a keg of whiskey and a small home in the Pueblo de Los Angeles.